What is a Pre-Action Protocol (PAP) Letter?

 - Reconsider and overturn it

-- Ignore it (you may proceed to judicial review)
+- Ignore it (you may then proceed to judicial review)

 When Is PAP Most Effective?